FaCuZ/laravel-theme/README.md

 #### Preparing group of assets:

-Some assets you don't want to add on a page right now, but you still need them sometimes, so "cook" and "serve" is your magic.
+Some assets you don't want to add on a page right now, but you still need them sometimes, so `cook` and `serve` is your magic.

 Cook your assets.
 ~~~php